 Offers for the American Express® Green Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

-When traveling with ride-hailing service Lyft, you'll earn miles, points, or cash back depending on what credit card you use to pay for your ride.
-But thanks to these partnerships, you can also double-dip by earning Hilton points or Delta SkyMiles.
+When traveling using the ride-hailing service Lyft, you'll earn miles, points, or cash back depending on what credit card you use to pay for your ride.
+But, thanks to partnerships with several loyalty programs, you can also double-dip on Lyft rides.
+Just by linking your account, you'll earn miles or points on every ride.

 Page Contents